-COVID-19 spreads quickly and easily.
 One of the most important ways to keep our community safe is to conduct symptom monitoring every day.
-All Carthage students and employees must self-monitor symptoms daily before reporting to work, coming to campus, or leaving their residence hall rooms.
+All Carthage students and employees must self-monitor symptoms daily before leaving their residence hall rooms, coming to campus, or reporting to work.

 Symptoms could include one or more of the following: